mozilla/mozjpeg/README-turbo.txt

 libjpeg-turbo includes extensions that allow JPEG images to be compressed directly from (and decompressed directly to) buffers that use BGR, BGRX, RGBX, XBGR, and XRGB pixel ordering.
-This is implemented with six new colorspace constants:
+This is implemented with ten new colorspace constants:

   JCS_EXT_RGB   /* red/green/blue */